DAHKY/DAHKY/README.md

 [![GitHub Stats](https://github-readme-stats.vercel.app/api?username=henganto&theme=dark)](https://github.com/henganto/github-readme-stats)
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=henganto&theme=dark)](https://git.io/streak-stats)

-## MY PROJECT
+## PROJECTS
-• [Bottery](https://discord.gg/q8hgdpPznw), my discord server where I sell discord bots for cheap.
+• You would like to have a professional discord bot? with all the functions that are available and one that you have always wanted? then [Bottery](https://discord.gg/q8hgdpPznw) is the right place for you!